 Powdery mildew is a frequent problem throughout the Pacific Northwest.
 Losses are due to its chronic effect on tree vigor and yield in addition to poor fruit finish for highly susceptible cultivars.
 Very susceptible apple cultivars include Braeburn, Granny Smith, Gravenstein, Honeycrisp, Jonathan, Newtown, and Rome.
 Fruits of the cultivars Jonathan and Rome also may be severely affected.
 Less susceptible apple cultivars: Fuji, Golden Delicious, Red Delicious, and Delicious strains.
 Pear orchards are at a higher risk of disease development if planted next to apple orchards.
 Other hosts include crabapple and quince.

 Symptoms The disease occurs on foliage, twigs, blossoms, and fruit.
-Small gray or white felt-like patches of fungus develop, frequently on the undersides of leaves.
+Small gray or white felt-like patches of mycelia develop, frequently on the undersides of leaves.
 Young infected leaves increase in length but not in width, and become curled and distorted.
 Infected foliage is brittle and may be killed or cease to function normally, thus weakening the tree.
 The fungus often covers entire terminal shoots with its masses of white mycelium and powdery spores.
 Severely diseased terminal shoots are stunted with shortened internodes and are easily seen throughout the growing season and may persist into the dormant season.
 Diseased blossoms are brownish and shriveled and soon die.
 When fruits are infected, a network of lines, generally referred to as russeting, develops on the skin in the diseased area.

 - Plant resistant cultivars such as Enterprise or Pristine, which have both powdery mildew and scab resistance.
 'Fuji', 'Golden Delicious', 'Red Delicious', and 'Delicious' strains are not as susceptible as others cultivars.